timboGithubMan/bHLH-RNA-Seq/README.md

   which compares effects of different experiments/treatments to look for overlap

 "new_bhlh48_heatmap_analysis"
-- this is the previous kind of heatmap cluster analysis we were doing. in this kind of analysis, we made a heatmap for each pairwise comparison and then manually pulled out clusters. the heatmaps were made using all the default settings (using pearson correlation, and scaled by z-score)
+- in this kind of analysis, heatmaps were made using significant genes for each comparison and clusters were manually selected. the heatmaps were made using all the default settings (using pearson correlation, and scaled by z-score)

 "results"